 2. Be mindful of sugar intake, which has potential to increase when switching to a dairy free milk alternative.
 Go for the unsweetened versions – the sweetened ones can have relatively high proportions of sugar added.

 3. While cow’s milk does have the highest amount of protein, soya comes in at a close second.
 Some alternatives contain very little protein so be conscious of this, especially if you consume higher amounts of cow’s milk that you are switching out.
-But don’t forget, there are so many other ways to get your necessary protein intake, like our veggie chilli recipe.

 4. When it comes to taste, this is a trial and error situation!